fre-so/codex_hook/README.md

 ### Commit readiness checks

-Because the hook runs before Git finishes creating a commit, it verifies that no `.jsonl` files under the destination directory remain unstaged or untracked after
+Because the hook runs before Git finishes creating a commit, it verifies that no Markdown exports under the destination directory remain unstaged or untracked after
-copying:
+conversion:

 - If every file is already staged, the hook exits successfully.
-- If any `.jsonl` files would be left out of the commit, the hook lists them, exits with a non-zero status, and asks you to `git add` the files before retrying the commit.
+- If any Markdown files would be left out of the commit, the hook lists them, exits with a non-zero status, and asks you to `git add` the files before retrying the commit.